The Highway Code is the official guide for road users for Great Britain. It applies to all road users including horse riders (Rules 49-55).

 Riding at night or in poor visibility

-The Highway Code advises riders that it is safer not to ride on the road at night or in poor visibility.
-Where a person does ride on a road at night or in poor visibility the Highway Code advises that reflective clothing be worn by the rider and that the horse wears reflective bands above the fetlock joints.
+The Code advises riders that it is safer not to ride on the road at night or in poor visibility.
+Where a person does so, the Code says reflective clothing should be worn by the rider and that the horse should wear reflective bands above the fetlock joints.

-The Highway Code advises that where a horse is being led at night, a light should be carried by the person leading the horse, showing white to the front and red to the rear.
-The Highway Code also advises that reflective clothing be worn by both the person leading the horse and the horse itself.
-The Highway Code strongly recommends that a fluorescent or reflective tail guard be worn by the horse in such circumstances.
+Where a horse is being led at night, the Code says a light should be carried by the person leading the horse, showing white to the front and red to the rear.
+It also advises that reflective clothing be worn by both the person leading the horse and the horse itself.
+The Code strongly recommends that a fluorescent or reflective tail guard be worn by the horse in such circumstances.

 Preparing a horse for riding

 The Code advises riders to ensure that all tack fits well and is in good condition before taking a horse on to a road.
 It advises riders never to ride without both a saddle and bridle.

 The Code also advises riders to make sure they are able to control the horse before taking it on to a road and if a rider thinks that their horse will be nervous of traffic, it advises that the rider ride with other less nervous horses.

 Riding a horse on a road